Treatment Techniques

 Proprioceptive Neuromuscular Facilitation (PNF)

-PNF integrates manual touch with movement patterns to the limbs or the trunk (body) to increase range of motion (flexibility) and neuromuscular reeducation of the limbs and the trunk.
+PNF integrates manual touch with movement patterns to the limbs or the trunk (body) to increase the range of motion (flexibility) and neuromuscular reeducation of the limbs and the trunk.
 Improved flexibility of the arms, legs, and trunk will lead to better coordination, strength, and function during activities.